 Frozen Lilva Kachori

-Frozen lilva kachori is easily available in the Indian groceries and British supermarkets but the uniqueness of the flavour of these means that you can't find them anywhere else.
+Frozen lilva kachori is easily available in the Indian groceries and British supermarkets but the uniqueness of the flavour of this garlic lilva kachori recipe means that you can’t find them anywhere else.

-How to make perfect pastry for Garlic Kachori
+How to make perfect pastry for Lilva Kachori

 The pastry for this kachori is unique.
 It is soft and not hard like other kachoris.